 The council undertook work for Vale of White Horse District Council in respect of provision of accountancy, payroll and management services.
-The value of this work undertaken this year was $\pounds1,051,967$ ($\pounds1,134,580$ in 2009/10).
+In addition employees of South Oxfordshire District Council who undertake shared working with Vale of White Horse District Council are recharged to Vale of White Horse.
+The value of this work undertaken this year was £4.3 million (£1.1 million in 2010/11).

-The council also provides payroll services for Abingdon Town Council at cost of: \pounds 5,049 and car park cash collection for Henley Town Council at a cost of \pounds 2,027. (\pounds 4,230 and \pounds 3,630 respectively for 2009/10).
+The council also provides payroll services for Abingdon Town Council at cost of: £4,877 and car park cash collection for Henley Town Council at a cost of £2,798. (£5,049 and £2,027 respectively for 2010/11).